Serbian Progressive Party: 2017–2019: Second SNS-led government

 SNS announced its participation in the 2018 Belgrade City Assembly election under the "Because We Love Belgrade" banner in January 2018.
 Zoran Radojičić, a paediatric surgeon, was chosen to be the first candidate on its ballot list.
-At a conference in Belgrade Youth Center in February 2018, its ballot list candidates and election program were presented.
+At a conference in Belgrade Youth Center in February 2018, its ballot list candidates and election programme were presented.
 In the City Assembly election, SNS won 64 seats.
 CRTA, a non-governmental organisation, noted that SNS mostly criticised opposition politicians during the campaign period.
 Radojičić replaced Mali and was appointed mayor in June 2018.

 In July 2018, political scientist Boban Stojanović noted that SNS had around 700,000 members.
-A series of anti-government protests began in December 2018 after an assault on Borko Stefanović, an opposition politician.
+A series of anti-government protests, dubbed 1 of 5 million, began in December 2018 after an assault on Borko Stefanović, an opposition politician.
 The demonstrators criticised Vučić and SNS, demanded the end to political violence and stifling media freedom and freedom of expression.
 The protests, which were attended by tens of thousands, continued into 2019.
 In January 2019, SNS organised a meeting in support of Vladimir Putin's visit to Belgrade.
 A month later, SNS launched a campaign named "Future of Serbia", in contrary to the anti-government protests.
 Journalist Slobodan Georgiev noted that the campaign effectively silenced the protests.
 Prime Minister Brnabić joined SNS in October 2019.